DayTroy/wildberries-landing/README.md

-# Wildberries - Training project in Glo Academy (Project for the practice of skills in web development)
+# Wildberries - Training project in Glo Academy (Project for practicing skills in web development)
 Completed by Sultonov Rustam
 ## The following technologies were used in the project:
 • HTML